JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties. (source)

 Log in, get a token, and share the claims!

-Rather than trying to write up the details, I’m just pasting the README.md
+Rather than trying to write up the details, I’m just pasting the README.md from a small experiment I ran.

 I was trying to understand how JWT works by interacting with it as an HTTP client.